 2. Dry run

 While we prepare for the substantive portion of mediation with spreadsheets and outlines, virtual mediation has its own set of mechanics that we want to make sure our clients are comfortable with beforehand.
-One way to do this is to practice using the virtual technology during the pre-mediation meeting.
-In that meeting, utilize the same technology you plan to use the day of mediation.
+One way to do this is to practice using virtual technology during the pre-mediation meeting.
+In that meeting, utilize the same technology you plan to use on the day of mediation.
 Set up a video conference.
 Test out the screen share features.
 Test your camera and microphone.
 Getting any kinks out in the dry run will help you avoid using any of the precious time during mediation fixing technology issues.

 3. Mute is your friend

-Using the mute feature in any virtual conference is an important tool to get used to, especially when there are more than 2 people on the conference.
+Using the mute feature in any virtual conference is an important tool to get used to, especially when there are more than 2 people at the conference.
 Zoom has a feature built into its platform that is meant to amplify the volume of the person speaking.
 You can see this when the video box is highlighted in yellow.
 If there is residual background noise on someone’s audio feed other than the person speaking, Zoom will jump audio from speaker to speaker—causing choppy audio—ultimately resulting in the speaker needing to repeat themselves.
 To avoid this, leave your mute button on unless you are about to speak.
 In fact, Zoom has a feature where you can leave yourself muted and temporarily unmute yourself by holding down the spacebar (similar to holding down the talk button on a two-way radio).
-While this is still not as simple as good old-fashioned, in-person conversation that we all have been recently deprived of, utilizing mute will make virtual video conversations with all parties involved (e.g. mediator, client, and lawyer) much smoother.
+While this is still not as simple as a good old-fashioned, in-person conversation that we all have been recently deprived of, utilizing mute will make virtual video conversations with all parties involved (e.g. mediator, client, and lawyer) much smoother.

 Zoom and other virtual meeting platforms will default to use your computer microphone; however, you can plug in headphones with a microphone to your computer or dial in through a conference call line from your phone.
 Using headphones (even basic Apple iPhone headphones) usually equates to less background noise than using your computer microphone.
-During your dry run before mediation, test out which microphone comes through clearer and with less background noise.
+During your dry run before mediation, test out which microphone comes through a clearer and with less background noise.

 5. Turn off notifications